MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-php.md

     ?>
     ```

-5. Edit the *ClientId*, *ClientSecret*, *RedirectUri*, and *DeveloperToken* values to your own credentials.

-6. The application is ready to be deployed to a server.
+5. The application is ready to be deployed to a server.
 For example you can publish a [Web App](http://azure.microsoft.com/services/app-service/web/) using the [Azure App Service](http://azure.microsoft.com/services/app-service/).

 ## See Also
 [Bing Ads Code Examples](../guides/code-examples.md)